 Western Digital (WD) is known for its high portable hard drive quality and My Passport is one of their masterpieces.
 Available in 1TB, 2TB, 3TB, and 4TB capacities, My Passport can provide enough capacity for almost any gamer’s needs.
 As a portable hard drive, it’s powered by the USB port it’s connected to.
 My Passport comes with a 2-year warranty.

 100-110MB/s read/write speeds aren’t too high, especially for a large brand such as WD, but will still lower your loading times by a lot, compared to Xbox One’s internal HDD.
-The main reason this drive is well-known among external HDD users is WD’s reliable product quality, reflected with very positive customer reviews.
+The main reason this drive is well-known among external HDD users is WD’s reliable product quality, reflected in very positive customer reviews.
 My Passport also features a unique design in multiple, eye-catching colors to choose from.
 However, all of this comes at a slightly higher price of 2.9-5.8 cents per GB.

 Overall, My Passport is hardly the best hard drive for Xbox One in terms of speed, but its high-quality build and interesting design might be worth the purchase for some Xbox One or Xbox One S owners.
 Although slightly slower in most benchmarks, My Passport adds reliability to its less than exciting transfer speeds, which is why it’s on our list.

 For the speed demons with money to spare

 All previously looked external storage drives will provide plenty of storage for a relatively low price, with their transfer speeds ranging from 100MB/s to 150MB/s.
 While these speeds will provide a noticeable improvement over Xbox One S’s internal hard drive, they are hardly the limit.
 The fastest storage devices currently are SSDs with speeds reaching close to the limits of USB 3.0 – up to 550MB/s.
 Arguably, the most popular (for many reasons) external SSD in the market right now is the Samsung T3.